mesosphere/d2iq-engineering-blog/content/posts/azure-windows-worker/index.md

 ````

 With this informations you can start the DKP bootstrap and create the base cluster on Azure.
 The bootstrap process is based on [KIND][kind].
-For more information please see the DKP docs section [Azure bootstrap][dkp-azure-boostrap].
+For more information, please see the DKP docs section [Azure bootstrap][dkp-azure-bootstrap].
 ````
 $ dkp create bootstrap
  ✓ Creating a bootstrap cluster
  ✓ Initializing new CAPI components
 ````

-If the bootstrap container is ready you can deploy the cluster by using the dkp cli:
+If the bootstrap container is ready you can deploy the cluster by using the dkp command `dkp create cluster`:
 ````
 $ dkp create cluster azure \
   -c ${CLUSTER_NAME} \